solliancenet/azure-synapse-build-together-blog/Blog-1/intro-lecture.md

     ![The Azure Synapse Analytics workspace creation Basics tab displays a form populated with the preceding values.](./media/create-asa-workspace.png "Azure Synapse Analytics resource creation Basics form")

 3. You may notice that Azure assigns your user account the `Storage Blob Data Contributor` role over the Data Lake Storage Gen2 account that you create.
-This gives your account access over all containers in the account.
+This gives your account access to all containers in the account.
 You will also see an information box that notifies you that a Managed System Identity allows the workspace entity to access the Data Lake Storage Gen2 account.
 This is useful for automation with pipelines.
-Remember that data needs to be secured at every level of the system, including storage in the Data Lake.
-If more granular permissions are required, [POSIX-style access control lists](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-access-control) in conjunction with Azure RBAC (role-based access control) are able to be set at both the directory and file level.
+Remember that data needs to be secured at every system level, including storage in the Data Lake.
+If more granular permissions are required, [POSIX-style access control lists](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-access-control) in conjunction with Azure RBAC (role-based access control) can be set at both the directory and file level.

     ![An informational dialog displays indicating the workspace identity will be automatically granted access to the storage account.](./media/workspace-msi.png "Workspace Managed Identity information")